 If you are a novice to fitness, then you need to start by building your physical foundations.
 This is your muscle mass.
 Without it, you are destined for weakness, frailty, dependence on the assistance of others, and also a slow metabolism.
 Muscle controls our movements – walking, running, standing, climbing, bending, lifting, squatting, twisting, etc. If we don’t move well then what should be simple physical tasks become exceedingly difficult or even painful – walking up stairs, cleaning out the attic, moving a piece of furniture, or just playing around on the floor with the grandkids.

 Start your fitness plan by engaging in a simple strength training plan to build your foundation of muscle mass.
+For novices, there are supplements like ibutamoren which make a significant difference in the mass when included in the diet.
 2-3 days per week is plenty for most novices.

 Step #2: Add in Moderate Cardiovascular Work

 Cardiovascular work doesn’t have to be complicated.
 If you aren’t too keen on taking an aerobics class or using any of the traditional cardio machines (treadmills, stationary bikes, etc) then just go for a walk.
 Build up to 30 minutes per day – maybe longer if you have the time.
 When 30 minutes gets easy – start walking faster!
 If you have a piece of cardio equipment around the house, don’t sell it just yet.
 I prefer outdoor walks but on bad weather days cardio machines can come in handy to get in your 30 minutes.

 Step #3: Fix Your Nutrition